HosTilezZz/FCC-algorithms/FCC intermediate algorithms/steamroller.md

 **comment:**

-the old solution is better, after solving this algorithm i ended up with a code that is identical to the old solution, so i felt like trying to solve it using loops.
+the old solution is better, after solving this algorithm i ended up with a code that is identical to the old solution, so i felt like trying to solve it using loops, i don't know why but ... for some reason i find this challenge quite fun.